valantonini/fastmapper/README.md

 A no config, lightweight JS object mapper to map api responses to local viewmodels with comprehensive test coverage.

-To do:

-- support multiple type conversions
-- code cleanup

 ```javascript
 class ChildSource {